CFO Wiki

 A provider seeing fewer patients can outperform a “busy” provider if they have stronger revenue per hour.

-4. Contribution Margin by Service Mix (The Hidden Profit Driver)
+4. Contribution Margin by Service Mix (The Hidden Profit Driver and Revenue Leakage Risk)

 Revenue ≠ Profit.